 Some independent agents specialize in one area of the market, while others offer multiple lines of coverage.

 Willamette Life is an independent agency that specializes exclusively in final expense life insurance.
-Operating in this way allows the team to have access to a wide variety of plans, which provides more choices to the client.
-Having more choices often results in obtaining the most optimized coverage for our clients.
+Operating in this way allows the team to access a wide variety of plans, which provides you with more choices.
+Having more choices results in obtaining the most optimized coverage and at lower prices.

 a.
 Affordable burial insurance for chewing tobacco users is available from several different carriers.